trifectatechfoundation/teach-rs/README.md

 **Need help?
 Have questions?
 Say hi in our Matrix channel: [![Matrix](https://img.shields.io/badge/Matrix-000?logo=matrix&logoColor=fff)](https://matrix.to/#/#teach-rs:matrix.org)**

+## Intent

+Teach-rs is meant to be a collection of teaching material about the Rust programming language for use in higher education (whether that be universities focused on theoretical science, educational institutes of applied science, or higher vocational education).
+More broadly, it is intended to be also useful in any form of formal or informal classroom education (e.g., community colleges).

+It is not a *course in rust*, but rather meant to be used by teachers to *create* a course in Rust tailored to the needs of their students.
+Hence, the name: **teach-rs**.
+That means that we expect (and encourage) every course that is taught using teach-rs to make different selections of material.

+The goal of this project is therefore for teach-r to consist of:

+- Exercise material: exercise instructions and templates.
+- A reference slide deck for use in lectures.
+- Tools to help teachers easily make selections of material that make sure that essential parts are not skipped.

+What is not in scope of teach-rs:

+- The equivalent of a "book", i.e., reading material; good external resources exist both online and in book form.
+  We do want to have a section on collecting all of those.
+- Being usable as self-teaching aid.
+That is not to say that the material contained in this repository cannot be used to become self-taught in Rust, but that is not the primary mission.
+- Solutions to exercises.
+Some of our exercises are open-ended and have multiple correct solutions.
+In line with being meant for use in higher education, students should reflect on their solutions themselves, discuss their work with their peers or receive feedback from their teacher/teaching assistants.
+The Rust compiler itself also lends itself well as a teaching aid: it will catch many mistakes and suggest improvements; i.e., various exercises may try to steer students into interaction with Rust compiler messages.

+The material is free for any purpose (licensed under CC-BY-SA).
+It is highly appreciated that changes/improvements are contributed back to us, even if the license doesn't necessarily demand it.

 ## Usage
 The teacher's guide can be found [here](./teachers_guide.md).
 Have a look at the [ModMod Readme](./modmod/README.md) for instructions on how to render the content of a track.